How to Plan a Trade Show Exhibit

 • How does your company handle design changes during production?

--Inviting companies to submit an RFQ
+Inviting companies to submit an RFP

--Tips for reviewing RFQ submissions
+Tips for reviewing RFP submissions

 Design